viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 ### Add a new sub-part in the Viam app

-On your robot's page on the Viam app, click on the dropdown next to the main part, name your part and click **Add new**.
+On your machine's page on the Viam app, click on the dropdown next to the main part, name your part and click **Add new**.

 ![Screenshot of the Viam app with a dropdown below the main part. 'sub-part' is written in the textbox.](/tutorials/build-a-mock-robot/part-menu.png)